Crate cld2 [−] [src]

 component, for example.
 As always, pull requests are eagerly welcome!

-WARNING: We assume that nobody tries to change the loaded cld2
+WARNING: We assume that nobody tries to change the loaded cld2 data

-tables or calls the C++ function CLD2::DetectLanguageVersion
+tables or calls the C++ function CLD2::DetectLanguageVersion behind

 our backs.
-These configuration and debugging APIs in cld2
+These configuration and debugging APIs in cld2 are not

 thread safe.